DevExpress-Examples/blazor-theme-switcher/Readme.md

     }
     ```

 9. Create the *ThemeSwitcherToggleButton.razor* component in the *Shared* folder.
 In the component file, declare the `Active` variable and `ActiveChanged` event callback to allow data binding.
-Add the toggle button's HTML markup that reflects the `Active` variable's value and invokes the `ActiveChanged` event callback when you click the button.
+Add the toggle button's HTML markup that reflects the `Active` variable's value and invokes the `ActiveChanged` event callback after you click the button.

     ```razor
     <div align="right" class="theme-settings @Active">